 As we walked among the stuffed animals and colorful craft kits, my eldest picked up a pack of glitter pen markers in unusual colors like burnt orange and aqua blue – a real temptation for a kid who can spend an entire afternoon drawing, painting, and coloring.

 “Mom, Look at these!
 Can I get them?”
 She asked.

 “With your allowance,” I said.

 Her face showed her disappointment as she looked at the package again and noticed the price of $12.

 After pondering her decision for a few moments she carefully placed the package back on the shelf and said: “But I’m only $20 away from getting a Lego Friends Private Jet.”
 And with that, she was done.
 She had experienced temptation and overcame it.
-She’d delayed gratification.
-And I was thrilled.
+She’d delayed gratification and learned an invaluable lesson.
+I was thrilled.